|Guide||♦||14 Triplogs||Mine 0||0 Topics|

 Now on the right bank, the trail is generally easy to follow and in under half a mile leads to the iconic huge palm tree that creates a tunnel of fronds for you to go under.
 Immediately past the palm, a ladder climbs up the adjacent cliff followed by a steep climb with steps and a couple of quick switchbacks.
 The next quarter of a mile traverses the cliff above Beaver Falls, featuring great views of the blue-green pools and cascades below.

 For those going to Beaver Falls, follow the trail to the left, descending to the creek via a few sets of ladders and steep trail cuts.
 (Even if your goal is to get to the Colorado, I'd recommend dropping to the creek to see the falls either on your way down or on your hike back to camp).
 From Mooney, the hike to Beaver Falls is about 2.5 miles and took us about 90 minutes.
 It can be done in less time if you ignore the views along the way, and it can take longer if you stop often or take a lot of photos.

-Once back in the creek, continue donwstream on the right bank for a quarter mile to Crossing 4.
+Once back in the creek, continue downstream on the right bank for a quarter-mile to Crossing 4.
 The trail is fairly obvious and easy to follow.

 It's nearly half a mile of traveling on the right bank before reaching Crossing 6 where you head back to the left bank.

 Travel on the left bank for a little bit more than a quarter of a mile and the trail will get pushed into the creek by a cliff on the left.
 Crossing 7 is the least obvious crossing as there doesn't seem to be a trail on the right or the left after the cliff.
 But in fact, the trail is on the right and will stay there until just above the confluence.
 Just head over there and you'll find it soon enough!